10 Ways to Stop Bum Sweat on Chairs

 5. Wear Loose-fitting Clothes

 Wearing loose-fitting clothes and sitting down can be the best ways to prevent bum sweat from transferring.
 But what can you do if you wear thin pants and sit for a long time?
-Piling a sweater or blanket over your chair is the perfect solution!
+Piling a sweater or blanket over your Chair is the perfect solution!

 6. Take Regular Breaks from Sitting Down

 A great way to combat sweaty chairs is by taking a break from sitting down.
 Try getting up and walking around every 15 minutes or so.
-If you’re using your phone, try holding it up, so it’s at eye level when sitting.
+If you’re using your phone, try holding it up so it’s at eye level when sitting.

 Doing this will help elevate your head, giving you more air circulation space.
 It also helps blood flow and prevents deep vein thrombosis, reducing sweaty bum problems.